Jarmanis/PathfindingAlgo/README.md

-This App was build on Replit and on completion a repository was created for this project.
+This App was built on Replit and on completion a repository was created for this project.

 Developed by Jarmani Soriano

 ## Maze Solver using Pathfinding Algorithms
-Each maze is randomly generated using a button.
+- Each maze is randomly generated using a button.
-The React app uses two different algorithms you may select to solve each maze.
+- The React app uses two different algorithms you may select to solve each maze.
-Breadth-First Search and Depth-First Search, give them a try!
+- Breadth-First Search and Depth-First Search, give them a try!
-There are four different tiles in the maze.
+- There are four different tiles in the maze.

-Green = Starting position
+- Green = Starting position
-White = Available path
+- White = Available path
-Black = Unavailable/Wall
+- Black = Unavailable/Wall
-Red = End position
+- Red = End position

 Maze size preset is 20x20

+## Todo List

+- mobile friendly
+- create clear path button to be able to use both algos on the same maze

 ## Running React on Replit